 You can use the calculator on the Consumer Council for Water website.

 You’ll just need to estimate a few details about your water use – like how often you flush the loo – and it’ll show how much you could save compared to your current rateable bill.

 If your water use changes – perhaps when the kids leave home – you might want to try the calculator again.

 Can’t get a water meter?

 If your water supplier can’t provide you with a water meter, they’re obliged to offer you an alternative to compensate.

 Once you have a water meter, depending on your supplier you might not be able to switch back to rateable billing, even if you think it would be cheaper.

 In that case, you can save a lot by reducing your water use.

-Need our services?
-Contact the team today and we’ll be happy to help!
+Need our services, or more advice on how to save money, contact the team today and we’ll be happy to help!